Bulletin Announcement: DuBois

 Use this in your 08/31/2025 bulletin

-Family life well lived confirms the words of Jesus in today’s gospel, “Those who humble themselves will be exalted.”
-Commitment, intimacy, loyalty and love are the rewards of humble service and care for one another.
+A well-lived family life affirms Jesus' words in today’s gospel: “Those who humble themselves will be exalted.”
+Commitment, intimacy, loyalty, and love are the rewards of humble service and care for one another.

 A Family Perspective 9-7-2025